 1640 – The Imprimerie Royale du Louvre is established

 In Paris, the Imprimerie Royale du Louvre is established at the instigation of Richelieu.
 The first book that is published is ‘De Imitatione Christi’ (The Imitation of Christ), a widely read Catholic Christian spiritual book that was first published in Latin around 1418.

 In 1640 the Bay Psalm Book becomes the first book printed in British North America.
 Only eleven copies are known to exist from the first edition, one of them getting sold for $14.2 million at an auction in 2013.

 Ludwig von Siegen invents mezzotint, a technique to reproduce halftones by roughening a copper plate with thousands of little dots made by a metal tool with small teeth, called a ‘rocker’.
 The tiny pits in the plate hold the ink when the face of the plate is wiped clean.

 The first European banknotes are issued in Sweden by Stockholms Banco, the precursor to Sveriges Riksbank – the central bank of Sweden.
 Each note was hand signed by 16 prominent and trustworthy officials to overcome objections that paper money would lead to the downfall of the Swedish monetary system.

 Joan Blaeu, son of Willem Janszoon Blaue, publishes the most expensive printed book of the seventeenth century, the Atlas Maior.
 The Dutch version consists of 9 and the French version of 12 volumes.
-The richly decorated atlas contains 600 double-page maps and 3000 pages of text.
+The richly decorated atlas contains eleven volumes, 600 double-page maps and 3000 pages of text.
 The most expensive colored edition cost around $ 40,000 in today’s money.